 Did you know there are over a hundred varieties of Koi fish?
 Yes, it’s crazy the variety of Koi you can get for your pond.
 Koi fish is a name known to many that need no introduction.
 However, selecting the best ones that fit your garden can lead to some serious buyer’s anxiety.

-Pond enthusiasts love keeping Koi as a pet for their social, docile, and hardy nature.
+Pond enthusiasts love keeping Japanese Koi as a pet for their social, docile, and hardy nature.
 Also, the beautiful color variety is a treat for sore eyes.

 But did you know not all Koi are colorful, shiny, and scaly?
-There are several varieties of Koi fish that lack color, scales, and luster, but still majestic as a dragon.
+There are several varieties of Koi fish that lack color, scales, and luster but are still as majestic as a dragon.
 Some are super friendly and others, to some enthusiasts, aren’t considered Koi at all!

 And in this article, I’ll walk you through 11 of the most popular types of Koi fish that add life to your gardens and their distinct characteristics.